Rwanda & Uganda 2027

 Safari Guide

-Cultural Humility & Cultural Diversity
+Cultural Humility & Cultural Diversity with Anj Lineback

 We will explore how culture shows up in the therapy room for both clients and clinicians.
 We will explore our own unconscious bias, investigate ways to increase awareness of our own culture and other cultures, and discuss how to learn about unfamiliar cultures.
 We will learn through lecture, interactive exercises and hands on exercises; providing a safe place for us to get real about how we hold our own culture and others.